MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-report-layout-lifecycle-trace.md

 [!INCLUDE[2024_releasewave2.md](../developer/includes/2024rw2_and_later.md)]

 This article describes the telemetry gathered for actions taken by users on report layouts.
+Learn more about the actions users can take on report layouts at [Get started with report layouts](/dynamics365/business-central/ui-get-started-layouts?tabs=copy#get-started).

 ## Report layout added by user